keshawngod86-cmd/expense-tracker/README.md

 ---

-### C. Set up the database
+### B. Database setup
-Open MySQL Workbench and run:
+Open MySQL Workbench and create the database:

 ```sql
 CREATE DATABASE expense_tracker;
 ```

+Then make sure the backend uses this same database name in `db.py`.

-If you already have an SQL export file, import it into the `expense_tracker` database.
+If you have an SQL export file, import it into `expense_tracker`.

 ---

-### D. Backend setup
+### C. Backend setup

 Go to the backend folder: